ibm-cloud-docs/vpc/lb-overview.md

 When an HTTPS listener is configured with an HTTP pool, the HTTPS request is terminated at the front-end and the load balancer establishes a plain-text HTTP communication with the back-end server instance.
 With this technique, CPU-intensive SSL handshakes and encryption or decryption tasks are shifted away from the back-end server instances, allowing them to use all their CPU cycles for processing application traffic.

 SSL offloading requires you to provide an SSL certificate for the application load balancer to perform SSL offloading tasks.
-You can manage the SSL certificates through the [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started).
+You can manage the SSL certificates through the [IBM Secrets Manager](/docs/secrets-manager?topic=secrets-manager-getting-started).

+Application load balancer will continue to support [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started) until September 30 2022.
+Please see the [deprecation announcement](/docs/certificate-manager?topic=certificate-manager-getting-started) for more information.
+In order to update the certificates hosted in Certificate Manager with ones hosted in Secrets Manager, the listener configuration must be updated with the new certificate CRN.
+{: deprecated}

 {{site.data.content.load-balancer-grant-service-auth}}

-The required authorization between the load balancer and certificate manager must be set to prevent errors in your load balancer.
+To prevent errors, you must establish the required authorization between your load balancer and the Secrets Manager.
 {: important}

 Transport Layer Security (TLS) 1.2 and 1.3 are supported.
 However, TLS 1.3 is used by default unless you specifically configure the client side to utilize 1.2.